 California law mandates that rideshare companies have $1 million in liability insurance in the event of an accident.
 Uber’s partner program provides coverage from major insurance companies such as Allstate, Liberty Mutual, Progressive, and others to its drivers.

-Following a covered accident, a passenger may be eligible for compensation for their injuries and other damages.
-Whether or not your Uber accident is covered by an insurance company depends on which of the three periods the Uber driver was in at the time of the accident.
+Following a covered accident, passengers may be eligible for compensation for injuries and other damages.
+Whether or not an insurance company covers your Uber accident depends on which of the three periods the Uber driver was in at the time of the accident.

-Period 2: The driver is available or is awaiting a request for a ride.
+- Period 2: The driver is available or awaiting a ride request.